DocsData PipelinesJson Pipelines

 • Delete requests related to GDPR can cause deletion of events and event properties.

-Do Note: Data sync does not fully guarantee syncing GDPR Data Deletions.
+Important limitations: Data sync does not guarantee syncing GDPR Data Deletions.
 It is recommended to implement a strategy to remove all records of GDPR Deleted Users in your data warehouse.
-Additionally, we start checking for late arriving data 24 hours after the data for a day is exported.
-It may take more than 2 days for the data in the destination to be in sync with the data in Mixpanel.

 Backfill Historical Events